RashJrEdmund/knap-sack/README.md

 ## CLONE PROJECT
 * open your terminal
 * type and run this comand (`git clone git@github.com:RashJrEdmund/knap-sack.git`)
-* change to the project directory by entering: cd My-food
+* change to the project directory by entering: cd KNAP SACK
 * Note That: all this is done using your Linux terminal or git-bash for windows users.

 ## Command-line steps